gvwilson/thirdbit/src/fiction/iffy/index.md

 He looked from her to the raccoon and back.
 "You can talk to them," he breathed.
+"Like, properly talk 'n' all."

 She nodded.
 A wide grin split his face.
-He put his right hand over his heart.
+He put his right hand over his heart and made a slight bow.
 "Saint Iffy."

 "What?"
-She shook her head, bewildered.
+She shook her head.
 "I ain't no saint."

 *«get used to it»*